shiftsc/shiftsc.github.io/_posts/2021-11-18-the-story-behind-shift.md

 ---

 Just as these concerns became especially predominant for me, I decided to act on my long-standing interest in mindfulness by [staying at a Buddhist monastery last summer.](https://adamvnovak.medium.com/three-months-of-meditation-and-monkhood-how-disciplined-self-observation-can-make-you-a-better-44e5e33498ee) Living as a monk, I embarked on several silent 10-day Vipassana meditation courses and committed many hours to mindful service.
 The combination of an aescetic lifestyle, deep meditation, and altruistic teachings slowly shifted my perspective on tech.
-My anxious worries slowly melted away; what filled the gap was a *hope* for a technological future better aligned with human values and a *commitment* to driving that shift.
+My anxious worries melted away; what filled the gap was a *hope* for a technological future better aligned with human values and a *commitment* to driving that shift.

  Technological progress should not purely be measured by efficiency and convenience but also by quality of life—both how that progress *adds* to it and *subtracts* from it.
 We need to be more intentional with how we shape and govern the digital tools that now seem to shape and govern our lives.
 Ultimately, human well-being and societal welfare must be at the center of how we innovate.